Applying to Western New England University School of Law is simple and free. Click here to apply.

 Our application for fall 2019 is currently available online through LSAC.

-Fee Waiver: Details about obtaining an LSAT or CAS fee waiver are included in the LSAT/CAS Registration and Information Book or at www.lsac.org.
+Fee Waiver: Details about obtaining an LSAT or CAS fee waiver are available at www.lsac.org.

 Letters of Recommendation